jbuitt/jim-dot-buitt-dot-com/content/home/experience.md

     description: |2-
         Responsibilities include:

-        * Serve as Lead Systems Administrator, IT Manager, office Safety Warden, and Help Desk support for the organization.
+        * Served as Lead Systems Administrator, IT Manager, office Safety Warden, and Help Desk support for the organization
-        *	Develop architecture, built out, maintain, and scale application infrastructure for client projects.
+        *	Developed architecture, built out, maintain, and scale application infrastructure for client projects
-        * Install and maintain operating system applications, security, and patches for 150+ company and client servers.
+        * Installed and maintained operating system applications, security, and patches for 150+ company and client servers
-        *	Provision, configure, and maintain physical hardware & virtual servers used for internal network infrastructure and CI/CD.
+        *	Provisioned, configured, and maintained physical hardware & virtual servers used for internal network infrastructure and CI/CD.
-        *	Proactively maintain system integrity supporting change management, disaster recovery, and problem management.
+        *	Proactively maintained system integrity supporting change management, disaster recovery, and problem management
+        * Created LEMP-based websites and RESTful APIs to assist in administration of local tools & procedures for managing employee accounts, server inventory, server backups, and server/application monitoring

 design:
   columns: '2'